 In 1989, Katie received a BA in Sociology from University of Wisconsin-Milwaukee, followed by a BS in Physical Therapy from UW-Madison.

 Katie is thrilled to join IWL’s Advisory Board, representing women who choose to place their careers on hold to raise a family and as a facilitator for those women considering returning to the workforce or academia.

-Jamie Yu is Vice President and Associate General Counsel at Robert W. Baird & Co.
+Jamie Yu is Senior Staff Counsel for Fiserv providing legal support for Fiserv’s Credit Union Solutions business unit, overseeing contract negotiations, and arranging legal approval in the Marketing department.
+Previously, Yu was Vice President and Associate General Counsel at Robert W. Baird & Co.
 She joined Baird's legal department as an intern in 2013 and joined the Baird legal team full time in 2015.
 Yu's primary areas of responsibility include advising Baird’s fixed income capital markets and investment banking business and providing general legal counsel to a variety of areas throughout the firm, including data privacy.
 Prior to joining Baird, she worked for three years in Taiwan as a legal assistant and translator.

 Yu received a law degree from Marquette University Law School in 2015, where she was the editor-in-chief of the Marquette Intellectual Property Law Review, an Academic Success Program leader, an admissions ambassador, and a Student Bar Association student mentor.
 She received her BA in political science and international studies from Case Western Reserve University in 2009.

 Check out Jamie's LinkedIn to see what she is up to now!